RedHatInsights/ccx-notification-service/docs/clowder.md

 ## How can we deal with the Clowder configuration file?

-As the service is implemented in Golang, we take advantage of using [app-common-go](https://github.com/RedHatInsights/app-common-go/).
+As the service is implemented in Go language, we take advantage of using [app-common-go](https://github.com/RedHatInsights/app-common-go/).
 It provides to the service all the needed values for configuring Kafka access and the topics name mapping.